 Getting enough sleep is important for maintaining your energy levels, managing fatigue and improving mood.
 Difficulty sleeping is common among people who have had cancer.
 It may be caused by pain, breathlessness, anxiety or depression.
 Some medicines and hormonal changes can make sleep difficult.
 If you already had sleep problems before cancer treatment, these can become worse.

 - Get up at the same time each morning and avoid daytime naps.

 - Exercise regularly but not right before bed.

-- Call 13 11 20 for a free copy of Cancer Council's relaxation and meditation CDs.
+- Listen to our relaxation and meditation podcast Finding Calm During Cancer.
 Done regularly, these exercises may help you sleep better.

-- Ensure the room is dark, quiet and a comfortable temperature.
+- Keep the bedroom dark, quiet and a comfortable temperature.

 - If medicines interfere with your sleep, discuss alternatives with your doctor.

 - Speak with your GP about whether counselling or cognitive behaviour therapy (CBT) would help.

 - Listen to our 'Sleep and Cancer' episode of The Thing About Cancer podcast.